 Are you tired of trying to budget for those payments only to find that you’re running short each month?
 There’s no need to get a second job or take out a second mortgage just to cover the shortfall.
+It’s easier when you understand how extreme cold affects your energy bills in winter.
 Take a look at this list of the common areas (spots) where your home may be vulnerable and some solutions you can use to reduce those high utility bills.

 Starting at the top and working your way down makes a lot of sense.
 If you plan on doing any home improvement projects elsewhere in your home, you’ll definitely want to be sure your roof is sound.
 Ignore problem areas there and you’ll risk damaging everything below it.
 Check these areas as potential points of vulnerability: